-- 3.1 Officers must take advice from the Head of Procurement or the Borough Solicitor on the relevance of the Public Contract Regulations for any procurement where the Total Contract Value is estimated to be more than £100,000, including advice on the classification of a procurement as Supplies and Services, Works or Social and Other Specific Services. - 3.2 When it can reasonably be anticipated that the Total Contract Value might exceed £100,000 the Director must ensure that an estimate of the anticipated Total Contract Value is prepared and recorded in writing.
-The estimate should not be more than twelve months old when tenders or quotations are invited and is to be exclusive of Value Added Tax. - 3.3 For all procurements of supplies and services with an estimated Total Contract Value in excess of £100,000, and procurement of works with an estimated Total Contract Value in excess of £400,000, a Procurement Plan in the form set out in the Procurement Manual and incorporating comments from the Borough Treasurer, Borough Solicitor and Head of Procurement, must be prepared for the approval of the Director and, if appropriate, the Executive Member (see Appendices 1, 2 and 3).
-In all cases the Procurement Plan must be approved before the contract is advertised.
+- 3.1 Officers must take advice from the Head of Procurement or the Borough Solicitor on the relevance of the Public Contract Regulations for any procurement where the Total Contract Value is estimated to be more than the Supplies and Services Threshold, including advice on the classification of a procurement as Supplies and Services, Works or Social and Other Specific Services or as a concession. - 3.2 When it can reasonably be anticipated that the Total Contract Value might exceed the Supplies and Services Threshold the Director must ensure that an estimate of the anticipated Total Contract Value is prepared and recorded in writing.
+The estimate should not be more than twelve months old when tenders or quotations are invited and is to be exclusive of Value Added Tax. - 3.3 For all procurements of supplies and services with an estimated Total Contract Value in excess of the Supplies and Services Threshold, and procurement of works with an estimated Total Contract Value in excess of £400,000, a Procurement Plan in the form set out in the Procurement Manual and incorporating comments from the Borough Treasurer, Borough Solicitor and Head of Procurement, must be prepared for the approval of the Director and, if appropriate, the Executive Member or the Executive (see Appendices 1, 2 and 3).
+In all cases the Procurement Plan must be approved before the contract is advertised. - 3.4 The Council's Constitution defines Executive Decisions and Key Decisions and the procedure for making these, for example publication for making these, for example publication for 28 days before decision and call-in for 5 days afterwards.
+Planning of a procurement must take into account these procedures in consultation with Democratic Services.